-If available at the time we have sufficient data from our Phase 3 SUNRISE-3 clinical trial, we may seek an EUA from the FDA or comparable emergency use authorizations from foreign regulatory authorities with respect to our bemnifosbuvir COV19 product candidates.
+If available at the time we have obtained the results from our Phase 3 SUNRISE-3 clinical trial or any subsequent Phase 3 clinical trial we may conduct of a bemnifosbuvir COV19 product candidate, we may seek an EUA from the FDA or comparable emergency use authorizations from foreign regulatory authorities with respect to our bemnifosbuvir COV19 product candidates.
 The FDA has the authority to issue an EUA, pursuant to the Federal FDCA and a declaration by the HHS Secretary, that circumstances exist justifying the issuance of EUAs for certain types of products (referred to as EUA declarations).
 On March 27, 2020, the Secretary of HHS declared that circumstances then existed that justified authorization of drugs and biologics during the COVID-19 pandemic, subject to the terms of any EUA that subsequently issued for a specific product.
 Once an EUA declaration has been issued and remains in place, the FDA can issue EUAs for products that fall within the scope of that declaration.
 To issue an EUA, the FDA Commissioner must conclude that (1) the chemical, biological, radiological or nuclear ("CBRN") threat, that is referred to in the EUA declaration can cause serious or life-threatening diseases or conditions; (2) based on the totality of scientific evidence available, it is reasonable to believe that the product may be effective in diagnosing, treating, or preventing the disease or condition attributable to the CBRN threat and that the product's known and potential benefits outweigh its known and potential risks; and (3) there is no adequate, approved, and available alternative to the product.

-Since December 2021, in the US two oral direct acting antivirals PaxlovidTM (nirmatrelvir and ritonavir) and LagevrioTM (molnupiravir)have been authorized for emergency use for high-risk COVID-19 patients.
+Since December 2021, in the US two oral direct acting antivirals PaxlovidTM (nirmatrelvir and ritonavir) and LagevrioTM (molnupiravir) have been authorized for emergency use for high-risk COVID-19 patients.
 While Lagevrio remains available under the emergency use authorization, following the submission of a NDA, Paxlovid has been approved for use for the treatment of mild-to-moderate COVID-19 in adults at high-risk for progression to severe COVID-19.
 In March 2024, PEMGARDATM, a mAb, was authorized for the pre-exposure prophylaxis of COVID-19 in certain adults and adolescents with moderate-to-severe immune compromise.